scetx/datax/README.md

 *For more information about Version Control, git, and Github please read this excellent guide: [Introduction to git and Github](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)*

----

-## 📧 Contact us

-- **Ikhlaq Sidhu:** sidhu @ berkeley edu ([LinkedIn](https://www.linkedin.com/in/ikhlaq/))
-- **Arash Nourian:** nourian @ berkeley edu ([LinkedIn](www.linkedin.com/in/arashnourian))

-## 📁 About the Course

-Today, the world is literally reinventing itself with Data and AI.
-However, neither leading companies nor the world’s top students have the complete knowledge set to participate in this newly developing world.
-This course provides the tools and understanding to boost any student’s ability to create the emerging data applications of the future.
-This bootcamp is suitable for individuals interested in hands-on practical understanding of data science and application opportunities in new ventures, industry project areas, and potential support of research with data technologies.

-The Data-X course is a high paced immersion into data and data science principles in a uniquely practical approach.
-The program contains theory segments, code samples in Python and in Jupyter Notebooks, and a real-life wide ranging project that can be started with guidance for instructors.
-The course includes a real life code development project.

 ## ❤️ Credits